 Updated June 2026 · TEP · Arizona

 Tucson homeowners stack the 30% federal tax credit with the 25% Arizona state credit and TEP net metering.
-With 6.6 peak sun hours a day and bills averaging $145/month, the typical Tucson system pays back in about 6.4 years.
+At 6.6 peak sun hours a day, a home with a $145/month bill (about 1,036 kWh) needs roughly a 6.5 kW system — 17 panels — and pays back in about 5.9 years.

 Federal Credit